A1Mobile/PowershellPoker/README.md

 # PowershellPoker
-Poker in Powershell just not 100% accurate
+Poker in Powershell just not 100% accurate when it comes to checking certain hand strenghts.
+Enjoy!